 - Ensure the entire board collaborates cohesively through the DECIDE model;

 - Work with board secretary, board leadership, and/or superintendent when appropriate;

 - Lead the whole board in focusing on completing its strategic plan goals;

-- Appoint chairs for each special subject area (finance, building & grounds, academic achievement, student services, staff services, and operational services);
+- Appoint subject leads for each specific governance area (finance, building & grounds, academic achievement, student services, staff services, and operational services);

 - Network and engage with community members;